 Mojave Cemetery History

-The Mojave Cemetery is located at the east border of the historic Mojave Air & Space Port and has six acres available for interment.
+The Mojave Cemetery has just under four acres developed for interments with an additional four acres for future development.
+The Mojave Cemetery is located at the western border of the historic Mojave Air & Space Port.

 California City Memorial Park History